eatsosoo/ishare_fe/README.md

   - `types` Type definition file changes
   - `wip` In development

-## Related warehouse

-If these plugins are helpful to you, you can show support by leaving a star!

-- [vite-plugin-mock](https://github.com/anncwb/vite-plugin-mock) - Used for local and development environment data mock
-- [vite-plugin-html](https://github.com/anncwb/vite-plugin-html) - Used for html template conversion and compression
-- [vite-plugin-compression](https://github.com/anncwb/vite-plugin-compression) - Used to pack input .gz|.brotil files
-- [vite-plugin-svg-icons](https://github.com/anncwb/vite-plugin-svg-icons) - Used to quickly generate svg sprite

 ## Browser support

 The `Chrome 80+` browser is recommended for local development